Easy Pressure-Cooker Chickpea Curry (Chole Masala) Recipe

 - 3/4 cup tomatoes, chopped

-- whole garam masala spices, 1 cardamom, 3 cloves, 1/2 inch cinnamon, and a piece of mace, a bay leaf
+- whole garam masala spices: 1 cardamom, 3 cloves, 1/2 inch cinnamon, 1 piece mace, 1 bay leaf

 - 2 pinches turmeric powder